ShannonPiper/Microbiology-675/README.md

     * For Celera, we need to make sure we move the binaries into the bin folder, or make celera fold have the same privelages as the `/bin` folder.
     * All of the folders which the computer can automatically run executables are include in the `$PATH`.
 List of folders that the computer will look through for executables when using command line.
 * Tarring a file into a tar ball maintains the hierarchy of the folder you are working with.

+# Genome Annotation and Gene Ontology
+* KEGG Ontology:
+    * KOID, defines a protein within a specific metabolic pathway
+    * Like COG, but specific to metabolism
+    * Other ontologies: (databases for different areas of interest)
+        * Gene ontology (GO): put a standardized language to the way that we annotate things.
+        * TransportDB: System of clasifying transporters
+        * Carbohydrate-active enzymes (CAZy): studying sugar degradation, etc.
+* Improving predictions and assembly:
+    1. Transcript sequencing - verify a gene is "real"
+    2. Phylogenetic context - dosimilar organisms also have similar genes
+    3. Operons - does a gene fall in an operon that makes sense?
+(Conserved Operon, Rosetta Stone)
+    4. Understand Genome Topography
+* Annotation to improve and assembly:
+    * If there seems to be operons that should go together based on previous studies, you might be able to place two contigs near each other on the genome assembly.
+Work with conserved operons
+    * Conserved operon concept:
+        * Genes in operons in one genome infer funtionality in genes not in operons in another genome.
+* Chromosomal Geography:
+    * Genomes are typically oriented with respect to origin of replication
+    * Ex) Typically, the first gene after oriC is dnaA.
+    * There is
+* What's on the linear chromosome?
+* Artemis:
+    * Interacting with a genome
+    * geneious is a more modern version (not really free)